bakkerjoeri/diascope/README.md

 Additionally, I'm using an unordered list, but whether you use `ul` or `div` is irrelevant.
 In stead what you use should depend on the semantics that best describe the contents of your slider.

 ### CSS
-To make sure the `reel` element has a width that spans all slides without getting cut off by its parent, the reel will have to be `inline`.

-Consider the following examples:
+To make your slides display in a row, you'll have to write some CSS:

 ```
-/* Styling using inline-flex on reel */
+/* Using `flex` on the reel */

 .diascope__frame {
 	/* Frame width can be anything. */